CtrlK

 Suggestions

-Remove explanations of concepts Claude already knows (what code review dimensions mean, what severity levels are) and replace with only the project-specific standards or thresholds that differ from common practice.
+Remove explanations of concepts Claude already knows (what code review dimensions mean, what severity levels are) and instead focus on project-specific standards and thresholds.

 DimensionReasoningScore